tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 ---
 >
-> ** Check the .summary results file after running PRSice with and without including the PRSet specific options **
+> ** Check the .summary results file after running PRSice WITH and WITHOUT including the PRSet specific options **
 >
 > ❓ How does the .summary output file change?
 What extra information (i.e. extra columns) are incorporated when including PRSet specific commands?
 >